 - Subduction of the Pacific plate beneath the North American plate in the north creates the long chain of the Aleutian Islands volcanoes near Alaska.

 In addition to volcanoes at the mid-ocean ridge and subduction zones, some volcanoes are at continental rifts, where the lithosphere is diverging and thinning, such as in the Basin and Range Province in North America and the East African Rift Basin in Africa.
-The thinning allows for some of the lower crustal rocks or upper mantle rocks to rise, releasing some pressure and causing partial melting.
+The thinning allows some of the lower crustal rocks or upper mantle rocks to rise, releasing some pressure and causing partial melting.
 The magma generated is less dense than the surrounding rock and rises through the crust to the surface, erupting as basalt.
-These basaltic eruptions are usually in the form of flood basalts, cinder cones, and basaltic lava flows.
-For example, young cinder cones are found in south-central Utah, the Black Rock Desert Volcanic Field, which is part of the Basin and Range crustal extension.
+These basaltic eruptions are usually flood basalts, cinder cones, and basaltic lava flows.
+For example, young cinder cones are found in south-central Utah, the Black Rock Desert Volcanic Field, part of the Basin, and Range crustal extension.
 The 1-minute video (below) illustrates volcanism in the Basin and Range Province.
-These Utah cinder cones and lava flows started erupting 6 million years ago with the last volcanic eruption 720 years ago.
+These Utah cinder cones and lava flows started erupting 6 million years ago, with the last volcanic eruption 720 years ago.
 (4 Igneous Processes and Volcanoes – An Introduction to Geology, n.d.)

-Once the ascending magma reaches the lithosphere, it spreads out into a mushroom-shaped head that is tens to hundreds of kilometers across.
-Think of the Bowen’s Reaction Series and the temperatures of the magmas that contain the respective minerals.
+Once the ascending magma reaches the lithosphere, it spreads outward, tens to hundreds of kilometers across.
+Think of Bowen’s Reaction Series and the temperatures of the magmas that contain the respective minerals.
 If hot mafic magma rises beneath felsic continental crust spreads into a head below the felsic boundary, the higher heat of the mafic magma may cause the felsic rock above it to melt.
-There may be mixing of the mafic material from below with the felsic above to form intermediate magmas, or the felsic magma may melt and rise higher, forming granitic batholiths or even emerging as a felsic volcano.
+There may be mixing the mafic material from below with the felsic above to form intermediate magmas.
+The felsic magma may melt and rise higher, creating granitic batholiths or even emerging as a felsic volcano.
 Such felsic (granitic) batholiths lie at the core of the Sierra Nevada Mountains and comprise Yosemite’s dramatic features.
 Since most mantle plumes are beneath the oceanic lithosphere, volcanism’s initial stages typically take place on the seafloor.
 Over time, basaltic volcanoes may form islands like those in Hawaii.
-If the hotspot is under the continental lithosphere, magma of more felsic to intermediate (silica-rich) composition rises into an explosive volcano like Mt.
+Suppose the hotspot is under the continental lithosphere.
+In that case, the magma of more felsic to intermediate (silica-rich) composition rises into an explosive volcano-like Mt.
 St. Helens or the Yellowstone caldera.